precice/precice.github.io/content/docs/installation/building-from-source/installation-source-finding.md

 export CMAKE_PREFIX_PATH="${PRECICE_PREFIX}${CMAKE_PREFIX_PATH:+:$CMAKE_PREFIX_PATH}"
 ```

-After adding these variables, start a new session (open a new terminal or logout and login again).
+After adding these variables, start a new session (open a new terminal or log out and in again).

 ## Using systemd environment.d